 Another crypto-friendly country you might want to consider is Portugal, where personal or individual crypto trades are exempt from VAT and there are no capital gains and income taxes.

-On the flip side, these tax exemptions don’t apply to cryptocurrency exchanges, crypto or blockchain start-ups, crypto hedge funds, and other businesses that involve crypto-related activities.
-Such businesses will be charged with a usual rate of 21% on their income.
+On the flip side, these tax exemptions don’t apply to cryptocurrency exchanges, crypto or blockchain start-ups, crypto hedge funds, or other businesses involving crypto-related activities.

 If you want to fly to Portugal and experience its tax treatment for individual crypto trading, you must make a uqualifying investment like a piece of real estate worth 500,000 euros.
 If you’re looking for a slightly cheaper option, you can try looking for one worth 350,000 euros in urban areas that are one of several European Golden Visas programs.

-On the other hand, all crypto-related transactions that aren’t part of trading are excluded from taxes.
-If you’re looking to move and bring your crypto adventure to Malta, you can apply to the Malta Citizenship by Investment Program which is one of a kind citizenship program in the EU and starts at 600,000EUR with options for real estate or a donation program
+All crypto-related transactions that aren’t part of trading are excluded from taxes.
+If you’re looking to move and bring your crypto adventure to Malta, you can apply to the Malta Citizenship by Investment Program which is one of a kind citizenship program in the EU and starts at 600,000EUR with options for real estate or a donation program.

 This high-ranking country in terms of political stability is among the few jurisdictions that support the zero capital gains policy on cryptocurrency income.
 The Monetary Authority of Singapore also allows some cryptocurrency companies to operate without a license, within a grace period of six months.
 This is granted under the latest Payment Services Act.